Leonie Vestering: Regional and local

-House of Representatives (2021–present)
+House of Representatives (2021–2023)

 Vestering ran for member of parliament (MP) again in the 2021 general election, being placed third on the PvdD's party list.
 She stopped as caucus leader in the States of Flevoland and the Almere council in December 2020 after the list had been announced, and she resigned from both political bodies the following month.
 Vestering was elected with 6,992 preference votes as one of six Party for the Animals members of parliament, and she was sworn into office on 31 March.
 In the House, she is a member of the Committee for Agriculture, Nature and Food Quality, and she is her party's spokesperson for cattle farming, agriculture, zoonoses, the human impact on the nitrogen cycle, the Netherlands Food and Consumer Product Safety Authority, pesticides, animal rights, food, nature, biodiversity, and wild animals.

 In May 2021, she filed an amendment to the Animal Act, which was passed by both houses of parliament and says that animals should be able to show their natural behavior when in captivity.
 Vestering clarified that her amendment would mainly regulate farm animals after concerns that it would have large effects on keeping pets.
 A legal review requested by the cabinet concluded that its language was too vague and that such a major reform of the agricultural sector would not be achievable within a year.
 Minister of Agriculture, Nature and Food Quality Piet Adema subsequently announced in late 2022 that its implementation would be postponed to 2024.
-Furthermore, he planned to draft a covenant with the sector in the meantime and to send it to parliament as a replacement of the amendment.
+Furthermore, he planned to draft a covenant with the sector and nature conservation organizations in the meantime and to send it to parliament as a replacement of the amendment.
 Vestering criticized those steps, saying that the parliament's decision was ignored in favor of industry self-regulation.
+Vestering's amendment was replaced by a less strict version in the next House term.
 Vestering also commented on the future of farming when the cabinet set goals to significantly reduce reactive nitrogen emissions, of which the sector is a major contributor, following a decision by the Council of State on the issue.
 She said that many farmers would have to seek a different profession and that livestock farming in the Netherlands would end, a development she lauded.
+In September 2023, a motion by Vestering and Laura Bromet (GroenLinks) was carried that called on Minister Adema to vote against a ten-year renewal of a permit of the European Union to allow the usage of systemic herbicide and crop desiccant glyphosate amidst concerns of carcinogenicity and adverse effects on biodiversity.
+A majority of the House subsequently reprimanded Adema when he announced he would instead abstain from the vote.